New York City Department of Buildings: Organization

 The Department of Buildings is overseen by a Commissioner, appointed by the Mayor, and is responsible for ensuring the agency meets the development and safety objectives determined by each current administration.
-The appointed commissioner is James Oddo, since April 27, 2023.
+The appointed commissioner is Ahmed Tigani, since January 1, 2025.
 The Department includes both development and enforcement units, overseen by numerous Deputy Commissioners that report directly to the agency Commissioner.
 The First Deputy Commissioner, with jurisdiction over all Borough Office operations, is second in command to the Commissioner and is responsible for running the agency in their absence.

 There are five City Borough Offices of the Department handling permitting and enforcement for each part of the City, in addition to central enforcement staff.
 Each office is overseen by a Borough Commissioner and one or more Deputy Borough Commissioners that report directly to the First Deputy Commissioner.
 The executive offices, and numerous operational and inspection units such as the Department's Emergency Response Team are located at 280 Broadway in Manhattan providing centralized access to all five boroughs.

 As of 2024, the Department has a staff of 1,500, including Plan Examiners that review building plans and permit applications, and 426 building inspectors who visit existing buildings and new construction to ensure they are safe and comply with all applicable laws and regulations.
 The enforcement division also includes a Building Marshal's Office.
 The Department issues 140,000 work permits annually, and performs 324,000 inspections each year.

 The DOB contracts out building facade inspection work.
 This involves inspectors who are trained to inspect the facades of buildings over six stories.